hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

 )
 ```

-## Observability
+## Monitoring and Logging

-Swift's Observability APIs offer a powerful and flexible way to instrument and observe the application.
-Hummingbird already reports to [swift-log](https://github.com/apple/swift-log) and provides middleware for [swift-metrics](https://github.com/apple/swift-metrics) and [swift-distributed-tracing](https://github.com/apple/swift-distributed-tracing).
-These will report to the globally configured observability backend(s) automatically, if they're configured.
+Swift's monitoring APIs help you track and log your app.
+Hummingbird supports [swift-log](https://github.com/apple/swift-log), [swift-metrics](https://github.com/apple/swift-metrics) and [swift-distributed-tracing](https://github.com/apple/swift-distributed-tracing).
+These tools report to your global monitoring backend if you set one up.

-By default, logs are emitted to `stdout`, and metrics + traces are discarded.
-If you want to trace signals in a single place, we recommend using [swift-otel](https://github.com/swift-otel/swift-otel) as an observability backend.

-See the [OTel Example Project](https://github.com/hummingbird-project/hummingbird-examples/tree/main/open-telemetry) for a complete example.

 ### Logging Recommendations

-Use the [Logging Guidelines](https://www.swift.org/documentation/server/guides/libraries/log-levels.html) set forth by the Swift Server Workgroup.
-It's strongly recommended to leverage **structured logging** to make logs more readable and searchable.
+Use the [Logging Guidelines](https://www.swift.org/documentation/server/guides/libraries/log-levels.html) from the Swift Server Workgroup.
+Leverage **structured logging** to make logs more readable and searchable.
+By default, the app writes logs to `stdout` and ignores metrics and traces.

 ✅ Good: